Life Is Constantly Changing

-Dealing with the death of a loved one can be a very overwhelming, heavy time.
+Dealing with the death of a parent, spouse or any loved one can be a very overwhelming, heavy time.
 We cherish beautiful memories and mourn a great loss.
 This emotional rollercoaster ride can take a big toll on our stress level.
 When we are under such stress, it can be hard for our brains to make clear, rational decisions.

 While in the pit of despair, no one wants to be worrying about things like:

 - Who needs to be contacted and where is all the contact information?